ProWeigh Filters for TSS

 ProWeighs are supplied in individual aluminum pans labeled with the weight of the filter affixed with a Mylar® label.
 In addition to the filter weight, the label also displays an individual sample number.
 This information is also shown in a 128 bar code format.
 Our automatic labeling system prevents the transcription errors that can occur in the laboratory.

-Download a cost calculation form to see if purchasing ProWeigh filters will not only save time and labor, but also money.
+Download a cost calculation form to see if purchasing ProWeigh filters will save your lab money in addition to time and labor.

 All of our pricing is available online by logging into your customer account.
 If you need help setting up or accessing your account please call our toll free number 1-800-343-5319 and speak with our customer support team.